Wanna know what my biggest annoyance is?

 - 1 part chamomile

 Combine all dried herbs in equal amounts in a muslin bag or tied up t-shirt/sock.
 Allow to soak in hot bath to form a tea.
 When water is warm enough, add in Oatmeal and get in.
 Soak in the water for as long as possible.
 The hot water will open up the skin’s pores and cells and allow the herbal properties to be better absorbed.

 Cooling Aloe Vera Gel

-Combine ingredients and rub gel on irritated skin to sooth and decrease inflammation as often as needed.
+Combine ingredients and rub gel on irritated skin to soothe and decrease inflammation as often as needed.